 Daniel Freeman, the father of Joseph Turner’s second wife, Luella Freeman, was a man of mystery.
-I cannot find him in a single census, luckily he appears in other records.
+I can find him in only one census, luckily he appears in other records.
 I found myself disappearing down his family lines (which are not even my blood lines) as I tried to get a feel for his life.

 According to his death record, Daniel Freeman was born to Ella Freeman in Florida in 1861.
 I do not have the death certificate.
 He first appears in 1880 in Mildred Brewer Russell’s book Lowndes Court House, a nostalgic look back at Hayneville from it’s founding in 1820 to 1900.
 “On the corner of this block, Tuskeena and Washington streets, was the new store of Dan Freeman, colored.”
 He is mentioned as one of the two Negro merchants in Hayneville during those days.